Alexander Stoye - President

-A Community Development Director with the Calgary SCOPE Society, Denise has been a long-time leader for ADWA, serving first as Vice-President, and helping to lead our advocacy & certification efforts.
+A Community Development Director with the Calgary SCOPE Society, Denise has been a long-time leader for ADWA, serving first as Vice-President and then President, and helping to lead our advocacy & certification efforts.
 She is an experienced and passionate advocate for Albertans living with disabilities.

 Darren is currently the Executive Director of the SASH Disability Support Services in Magrath, but started out as a front-line disability worker.
 He has been actively involved in service provider councils and workforce committees.
 Darren has been a vocal supporter of the need for adequate staff compensation and the role that skilled and knowledgeable staff play in the lives of individuals with disabilities.

-Jim currently operates James A DesRoches Enterprises (JADE) in Strathmore, offering Mental Health First Aid training, strategic planning, board development and other organizational development strategies.
-Previously, Jim managed an agency in the Northwest, served as a Contract Specialist for the Calgary PDD Region and the Alberta Health Region, Mental Health and Addictions, and worked for the Alberta Council of Disability Services (ACDS).
+Jim currently works for VALID in Vegreville.
+Previously, Jim operated James A DesRoches Enterprises (JADE) in Strathmore, offering Mental Health First Aid training, strategic planning, board development and other organizational development strategies.
+He has also managed an agency in the Northwest, served as a Contract Specialist for the Calgary PDD Region and the Alberta Health Region, Mental Health and Addictions, and worked for the Alberta Council of Disability Services (ACDS).

 Janet has worked in this field since 1993, starting as a front line worker, becoming a supervisor, and moving on to her current position as Project Manager for the Camrose Association for Community Living in Central Alberta.
 She is currently a member of the Central Behaviour Management Advisory Group and the Camrose Community Behaviour Resource Committee.